 Do Your Research

-Do you do your research before or after your do your outline?
+Do you do your research before or after you do your outline?
 It depends!
 You should have enough research done to know what direction your work will take.
 You still can change or adjust that direction as you do additional research.
 It is important, though, to have some research done.
 As you develop your outline, you can leave blanks for the results of research work yet to be done.
 On the other hand, if you work to complete all your research before you begin the outline, you may find yourself stuck in the paralysis of analysis or that you decided to take a different direction from what you had when you perform your initial research and, therefore, need to go back to research to complete the scope of your outline.

 Organize Your Thoughts

 Once you have started your outline and have stated your thesis, it is time to organize your thoughts.
 Decide on your audience.
 That will influence your decisions on voice and style.
-You are ready to make decisions about what you will include and what you won’t.
+You are ready to make decisions about what you will include and what you will not.
 As you compose your first draft, you may find additional information you didn’t have when you made the outline, but that’s okay.
 Outlines are malleable and adjustments are common, but creating an outline will give you a blueprint for success.

 Writing Tip: Do not throw any unused notes away, though, you never know when you will be able to use them in the future find a place where they fit when you start writing the body of the outline sections.